 Finlayson area doesn’t just have old factory buildings: be sure to also visit the Finlayson church, built for factory workers and their families, Finlayson Palace that’s nowadays a restaurant in the beautiful surrounding park, and the idyllic Tallipiha Stable Yards.
 Housing the factory owner’s animals in the olden days, this cute little yard with historical stable buildings nowadays hosts handicrafts shops, family events and a café with delicious baked goods and a homely lunch.
 If your sweet tooth is still aching, stop by to Stable Yards Chocolate Shop to buy some souvenirs!

 Look up from the Stable Yards to see an impressive white building rising on the Näsinkallio rock.
 Milavida, the former home of one of the owners of Finlayson, is now a museum, café and restaurant.
 Even just taking a walk around the mansion is worth it for the view opening up to lake Näsijärvi.

 When hunger strikes, we definitely recommend you direct your steps to Tampere Market Hall.
 The historical market hall is one of the main sights in Tampere, and choosing the local specialty, black sausage, for lunch will make your experience ultimately local.
 The market hall features top-notch burgers, sushi and French cuisine as well though!

-The cute cafés in the market hall will offer plenty of dessert options, but just around the corner at the Central Square you’ll be able to have your coffee with a famous Pyynikki doughnut.
-The original doughnut café is situated in the observation tower on top of Pyynikki ridge, but if you don’t have the time to enjoy both the doughnut and the gorgeous lake view, at least have the doughnut in the city centre café!
+At the market hall you can have your coffee with a famous Pyynikki doughnut.
+The original doughnut café is situated in the observation tower on top of Pyynikki ridge, but if you don’t have the time to enjoy both the doughnut and the gorgeous lake view, at least have the doughnut in the market hall café!

 There’s no need to leave Tampere empty-handed.
 If you didn’t throw all your money in the Stable Yards’ shops, explore some local design stores for a truly local souvenir.
 PikkuPutiikit is a good option for hand-made jewellry, and Seele for the best of Tamperean design.